Computer Reach: Increasing Tech Access, Affordability, and Digital Literacy

 As defined by Merriam-Webster, the term “Digital Divide” refers to “the economic, educational, and social inequalities between those who have computers and online access and those who do not.”
 Inequality is an accurate word to describe the limitations of the Digital Divide.
 While some may think of technology as a luxury, tech is becoming increasingly important in completing basic functions in the 21st century.
 Paying bills, applying for a job, submitting a college application, even completing the 2020 Census.
 Everything is moving online.
 If a person doesn’t have access to technology, they miss out on those opportunities.

-According to a recent Pew Research Center analysis of survey data, approximately 10% of adults in the United States of America do not use the internet.
-That’s roughly 33 million people.
+According to a recent Pew Research Center analysis of survey data, approximately 7% of adults in the United States of America do not use the internet.
 While there have been many efforts to bridge this divide, internet non-adoption is largely influenced by varying demographic factors, including age, educational attainment, household income, community type, and more.
 With this, legislators, organizations, and community stakeholders must take action to eliminate barriers to technology and to foster digital inclusion.

 When it comes to accessing technology and the internet, many individuals locally, nationally, and internationally are being left behind.
-In fact, according to the Pew Research Center, 10 percent of adults in the United States of America do not use the internet.
-That’s more than 25 million people in the United States alone.
+In fact, according to the Pew Research Center, 7 percent of adults in the United States of America do not use the internet.
+That’s nearly 15 million adults in the United States alone.
 To tackle this issue, several barriers must be addressed.
 These barriers include, but are not limited to, the following:

 - the cost and availability of broadband,